Bklieger/Semantic/README.md

 SemanticPDF is a simple, privacy-focused application that makes it easy to upload a PDF file and perform a semantic search on contents.
 With a simple drag-and-drop interface, SemanticPDF makes it effortless to search through a file intelligently when an exact keyword search is lacking.
 For instance, searching through a book for "the author's opinion on the future of artificial intelligence" or locating sections in an economics research paper that speak to "the long term impact" of the studied topic.

 [SemanticPDF Video](https://github.com/Bklieger/Semantic/assets/62450410/ab3616c5-beeb-429b-9044-8bd0835f83d3)
-> CREDIT: The design code for SemanticPDF's frontend was based upon Liftoff (https://github.com/Tameyer41/liftoff, MIT License) by Tyler Meyer.
+> The design and frontend code for SemanticPDF was based upon Liftoff (https://github.com/Tameyer41/liftoff, MIT License) by Tyler Meyer.

 ## Features